visionspacetec/opssat-saasy-ml/src/saasy-ml/README.md

-This folder contains SaaSy ML as NMF App
+This folder contains SaaSy ML as NMF App.

+We should copy it in the folder **sdk/examples/space/**

 # Deploying NMF app in the SDK